How to Keep Your GTM Strategy Customer-Focused

 Particularly in B2B, this kind of consistency is critical.
 Not just to win conversions, but to build trust with existing customers.
 Consistency and a customer-focused go-to-market strategy will result in increased LTV and turn customers into evangelists.

 Brand messaging is the first impression people get from your company.
 The tone of your emails, ads, chatbots, and website set the expectation for what it will be like to actually interact with your company.
+Just think about B2C brands like Glossier or B2B brands like Drift.
+In addition to selling a product, their messaging sells an ideal.
+A lifestyle.
+People want to be associated with these brands because of what it says about them and the way they live their lives.

 Let your customers know you value them by scheduling time to listen to them and answer their questions.
 Building strong relationships with your customers will lead to increased LTV through upsells and renewals.

 There is a reason ‘personalization’ has become a buzzword.
 Delivering a truly personal customer experience is the holy grail of B2B marketing, selling, and beyond.
 As this concept has become widely embraced, it has left no room for the impersonal, blatantly self-serving methods that came before it.
+It’s important to note that ‘personalization’ doesn’t mean just peppering a generic email with someone’s first name.
+We’re talking about really tailoring the experience you provide to the specific person, regardless of where they are in the journey.